varigence/docs/bimlflex/concepts/extension-points.md

 ---
 # Extension Points

-Reference information is detailed in the [](xref:bimlflex-extension-point-definitions) document
+Reference information is detailed in the [BimlFlex Extension Point Definitions](xref:bimlflex-extension-point-definitions) document

 Extension Points are used to extend the default functionality of BimlFlex using standard Biml code.
 It can extend and override many different areas of the BimlFlex framework.